Renaud-HUSSON/astrophoto-by-astroshoot/README.md

 * Frontend:

-For the frontend, I'm using React as javascript framework (I'm new to this that's my first project with React)
+I'm using React as javascript framework (I'm new to this that's my first project with React)

 * Backend:

-For the backend, I'm using PHP, and MySQL as DBMS
+I'm using PHP with a REST API, and MySQL as DBMS